Computer history - 1999

 The Intel Pentium III 550 MHz was released on May 17, 1999.

-On May 19, 1999, [email protected], which enabled users all over the world to help search for extraterrestrial intelligence, was launched by the SSL (Space Sciences Laboratory) at UC Berkeley.
+On May 19, 1999, SETI@Home, which enabled users all over the world to help search for extraterrestrial intelligence, was launched by the SSL (Space Sciences Laboratory) at UC Berkeley.

-VMware released its first software program, called VMware Workstation, in May 1999.
+VMware released its first program, called VMware Workstation, in May 1999.

-Counter-Strike was developed as a modification to the Half-Life game and released as a mod on June 19, 1999.
+Counter-Strike was developed as a mod for the Half-Life game and released on June 19, 1999.

 AMD introduced the Athlon processor series on June 23, 1999.
 The Athlon was produced for the next six years in speeds ranging from 500 MHz up to 2.33 GHz.